-A Site Investigation Survey or Ground Investigation is generally required as part of the planning process when a site is being developed or re-developed.
+A Site Investigation Report or Ground Investigation is generally required as part of the planning process when a site is being developed or re-developed.

 Site Investigations determine the engineering properties of rock and soil and how they will interact with a planned development, as well as the geological, environmental (contamination) and engineering characteristics of a site.

-The design and scope for each Site Investigation will depend upon specific circumstances at the site.
+The design and scope for each investigation will depend upon specific circumstances at the site.
 Previous use of the site, the anticipated geology, and the construction proposals.

-There are a variety of procedures and techniques and that can be used, however, it is typical for a Site Investigation Survey to comprise of four phases:
+There are a variety of procedures and techniques and that can be used, however, it is typical for a Site Investigation Report to comprise of four phases:

 Phase 1 — Desk Study